© 2025 Kansas City Public Radio

 Free Narcan dispensers have been installed at Raytown fire stations.

-Over the last decade, drug overdose deaths in Missouri and Kansas have continued to climb every year, and often by double-digit percentages.
-That is, until 2023, when public health officials in both states saw overdose deaths decline by at least 10%, mirroring national data.
+Over the last decade, drug overdose deaths in Missouri and Kansas have continued to climb every year, often by double-digit percentages.
+But in 2023, that changed as overdose deaths declined by at least 10%, mirroring national data.

 In Missouri, preliminary data for 2024 shows a 34% drop in overdose deaths.
 While there are still many unknowns when it comes to the dramatic turnaround, local experts agree that the prevalence of the drug naloxone, known by its brand name Narcan, has something to do with it.